vaibhavBh-0/CodeGreen/README.md

 Follow Steps 5 and 6 in the [*Code Green Jame - Getting Started Guide*](resources/Code_Green_Setup_Instructions.pdf) to log in to the Detla GPU cluster and initiate a Jupyter Lab notebook.

+NOTE: When starting your Jupyter Lab instance, please select the following partition: ```gpuA40x4-interactive```

-## Step 2: Clone the Code Green rep
+## Step 2: Clone the Code Green repo

-Recommendation: Open a Terminal from the top directory of your Jupyter instance

-Starting in a local directory on your machine where you would like to install LASSI Code Eval:
+Starting at the NCSA's Delta Open OnDemand page where you launched your Jupyter Lab instance, open a separate terminal from the top menu bar options Cluster >> Delta Shell Access.

+This will open an interactive terminal in your web browser and bring you to a command line prompt with your username.
+From here you should clone the Code Green repository:

 ```git clone https://github.com/SPEAR-UIC/CodeGreen.git```